Desmond O'Grady (journalist): Career and family

-Since that time, he has lived in Rome as a journalist and author of books.
+Since that time, he lived in Rome as a journalist and author of books.

 Although a Catholic he had not written about religion in Australia but upon returning to Rome he saw the Vatican Council, which began in 1962 which presented itself as an important journalistic opportunity.
-He wrote about the Council for publications world-wide becoming also the first Vatican correspondent for the USA's National Catholic Reporter when it was founded.
+He wrote about the Council for publications worldwide becoming also the first Vatican correspondent for the USA's National Catholic Reporter when it was founded.

 Time (19 November 1965) described his coverage of the Council as "consistently discerning in conveying (its) moods and trends".

 He covered Vatican affairs for the National Catholic Reporter, The Washington Post, for Our Sunday Visitor and for the English Tablet.
-He has for his entire career also written about Italian affairs ranging from politics to culture and travel, mainly for The Sydney Morning Herald and The Age and other publications (see Bibliography, below).
+He had for his entire career also written about Italian affairs ranging from politics to culture and travel, mainly for The Sydney Morning Herald and The Age and other publications (see Bibliography, below).

 He wrote 14 published books of fiction and non-fiction, including novels, collections of short stories, history and biography; many of these have been translated into various languages.
 O'Grady wrote from Italy for The Sydney Morning Herald, The Australian and The Age and other publications.

 O'Grady died in Rome on 26 November 2021.
 He was survived by his son and daughter.
 His wife had predeceased him in 1996.